minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

 ## My Other Features

 ### Level Design Tool
+My team made a new game mode, but it was so painful to position a flag and to set its data.
+So I made a simple tool for it.
+It has save/load/export features with many other handy input box to set each course data.

 <figure>
   <img src="/assets/images/fairwaySolitaire_tool_1.png">
   <figcaption>A level design tool made with WPF</figcaption>
 </figure>

 ### AI Art Assets

+My team wanted to see the possibility of using AI Art Assets so that Fairway can have variation of new art assets with low cost if it's viable.
+As I had a huge interest in the AI world, I investigated Adobe Firefly and Stable Diffusion and treid train/finetune technologies to put the Fairway art style onto generated images.

 #### Character Training
 - Stable Diffusion Dreambooth with Google Colaboratory